xAirx/Express-Api-for-React-Native-project/README.md

-		Admin based management, being able to see a user list -implemented  - NOT TESTED
+		Admin based management, being able to see a user list -implemented  - Works

-		Admin allowed see and flag dishes as featured or not. -implemented  - NOT TESTED
+		Admin allowed see and flag dishes as featured or not. -implemented  - Works

-		Admin can see and flag leaders as featured for the frontpage  -implemented  - NOT TESTED
+		Admin can see and flag leaders as featured for the frontpage  -implemented  - Works

-		Admin allowed / able to upload files, such as images when creating new dishes. -implemented  - NOT TESTED
+TODO ------>	Admin allowed / able to upload files, such as images when creating new dishes. -implemented  - NOT TESTED

-		Admin can  GET all the registered users' information  -implemented - NOT TESTED
+TODO ------>	Admin can  GET all the registered users' information  -implemented - NOT TESTED